OSGeo/grass/doc/development/submitting/submitting_c.md

 ```

 Any message with a noun in plural form has to pass `n_()` macro, even if for the
-English language it is not required!
+English language is not required!
 The syntax is
 `n_("English singular", "English plural", count)`

 ```c